mpv-player/mpv/DOCS/man/options.rst

     .. admonition:: Warning

-        Enabling hinting can lead to mispositioned text (in situations it's supposed to match up with video background), or reduce the smoothness of animations with some badly authored ASS scripts.
+        Enabling hinting can lead to mispositioned text (in situations it's supposed to match up video background), or reduce the smoothness of animations with some badly authored ASS scripts.
 It is recommended to not use this option, unless really needed.